-- 5.1 The total duration of the BJMC course shall be 3 years, MJMC course shall be 2 years and PGDJMC course shall be 1 year.
+- 5.1 The total duration of the BJMC course shall be 3 years, MJMC course shall be 2 years.
 Each semester shall normally have teaching 90 working days or as prescribed by UGC time to time. - 5.2 A candidate who has failed twice in first year due to any reason (either due to his/her non-appearance or he /she being not permitted to appear in semester examination) shall not be allowed to continue his/her studies, further he/she may be subjected to clause No. 9

-6. Content, Medium of study
+6. Content, Medium of study-

-- 6.1 A Bachelor's/Master's degrees/ diploma programs shall comprise of a number of courses and/or other components as specified in the Scheme of Study & Evaluation and Syllabus of the concerned program, as are approved by the Ordinance Effective: 2020-21.
-Each course shall be assigned a weight-age in terms of specified Credits. - 6.2 The medium of teaching and examination shall be as specified in the Scheme of Study & Evaluation. - 6.3 The minimum period required for completion of a program shall be the program duration as specified in the Scheme of Study & Evaluation and Syllabus for the concerned program. - 6.4 The maximum permissible period for completing a program for which the prescribed program duration is n semesters, shall be (n + 4) semesters.
-All the program requirements shall have to be completed in (n + 4) semesters, i.e. the program duration in years and two additional years.
-However, in case of program where the duration is less than two (2) years the requirement for completion of the program shall be (n+2) semesters i.e. the program duration in year and one additional year. - 6.5 A student will have the option to take additional course(s) not included in the Scheme of Study & Evaluation, or one of the elective course(s) in the Scheme of Study & Evaluation and Syllabi.
+- 6.1 A Bachelor's/Master's degrees programs shall comprise of a number of courses and/or other components as specified in the Scheme of Study & Evaluation and Syllabi of the concerned program, as are approved by the Ordinance Effective: 2022-23.
+Each course shall be assigned a weight-age in terms of specified Credits. - 6.2 The medium of teaching and examination shall be as specified in the Scheme of Study & Evaluation. - 6.3 The minimum period required for completion of a program shall be the program duration as specified in the Scheme of Study & Evaluation and Syllabi for the concerned program. - 6.4 The maximum permissible period for completing a program for which the prescribed program duration is n semesters, shall be (n + 4) semesters.
+All the program requirements shall have to be completed in (n + 4) semesters, i.e. the program duration in years and two additional years. - 6.5 A student will have the option to take additional course(s) not included in the Scheme of Study & Evaluation, or one of the elective course(s) in the Scheme of Study & Evaluation and Syllabi.
 Such additional course(s) shall be shown in the mark sheet of the semester in which the course has been taken and also in the final consolidated mark-sheet under a distinct head of "Additional Course(s)" provided the attendance requirement of the course is duly certified to have been met by the concerned teacher(s), and the student has appeared in the semester end examination conducted by the University.
 However, such additional courses shall not be given any weightage in terms of CPI and/or credits required to successfully complete the program.